Cole Tucker: Los Angeles Angels

 On January 28, 2024, Tucker signed a minor league contract with the Seattle Mariners.
 Unable to make the Mariners roster during spring training, he was granted his release on March 18.

 On April 10, 2024, Tucker signed a minor league contract with the Los Angeles Angels.
 In 10 games for the Triple–A Salt Lake Bees, he batted .313 with one home run and five RBI.
 On April 29, Tucker had his contract selected to the major league roster.
 In 24 games, he hit .180/.263/.300 with three RBI and three stolen bases.
 On June 17, Tucker was designated for assignment by the Angels.
 He cleared waivers and was sent outright to Salt Lake on June 20.
 Tucker elected free agency on October 1.

 On May 20, 2025, Tucker announced his retirement from professional baseball.

 Personal life

 Tucker grew up as a fan of the Arizona Diamondbacks.
 His father is African American and his mother is European American.
 His brother Carson was selected by the Cleveland Indians in the first round of the 2020 Major League Baseball draft.

 In 2020, Tucker began dating actress Vanessa Hudgens.
 The pair married on December 2, 2023, in Tulum, Mexico.
 The couple had their first child in late June or early July 2024.
 On July 12, 2025, they announced they were expecting a second child.

+Tucker is a fan of the Backyard Baseball video game series.
+On December 31, 2019, he tweeted a photo of himself showing a fan art painting commissioned from Pittsburgh-based artist Cody Sabol of some of the Backyard Kids and several then-current MLB players (including Tucker himself) as kids in the series sitting on bleachers.
+In June 2026, it was announced that he would be voicing Ricky Johnson in the Backyard Baseball reboot.